top of page

 Dr Brandon Taylorian

-Research Fellow at the University of Lancashire and Project Lead for the Dating Antique Photographs Project.
+Research Fellow at the University of Lancashire and Project Lead for the Co-producing Local History Project.

 Thanks for submitting!